 Set An Inviting Tablescape

 Have your table all set up for the feast before hand.
 Not only does it make for lovely functional decor, it also makes everyone feel welcome.
-You can use these free printable Thanksgiving place cards.
-You will love this Turkey Utensil Pouch craft the kids can help with!
+Make sure there’s enough seating for everyone, including children if you have a kids’ table.
+You can use these free printable Thanksgiving place cards for your table setting.
+In addition, you will love this Turkey Utensil Pouch craft the kids can help complete for the dining table!

 I hope these tips for hosting your first Thanksgiving help you prepare for the perfect Thanksgiving feast.
-One, last word of advice- put your family to work.
+One, last word of advice- put your family members to work.
 They’d be happy to help!
 Tell them what you’d like them to bring or what to serve.
 Let the older kids help the little ones decorate with Thanksgiving crafts.
 Remember, don’t sweat the small stuff and be thankful for family time.
 You got this!
+Wishing you and yours a wonderful Thanksgiving!

 Related Posts: